XVIIarcano/Galileo-Microscope/Instructions.md

 If your phone doesn't fit, or you wish to develop something else based on this, you can use the source file in the [CAD](/CAD) folder to edit as needed.

 ### Optical group

+>[!NOTE]
+>The focus knob has a sacrificial layer at the bottom of the spring wells to allow proper printing without supports.
+Punch trough them with an M3 screw, and make sure that all the burrs come off.

 Assemble the objective in the objective holder, the nut has RMS threads on it but it is unlikely that your printer can resolve them correctly, they will help guide the operation, but you will be actually threading the plastic with the metal of the objective.
 Do it nice and slow, and pay attention not to thread it in at an angle.
 If you have more than one objective, it mau be a good idea to print  multiple nuts and leave each objective on its own nut.